Oilers Gameday: Vs. Flames

-The Edmonton Oilers grinded out a 3-1 victory last night in Winnipeg to complete a two-game sweep of the Jets.
-The win pushed the Oilers to 7-2-0 against the Jets on the season, and has them three points up on the Jets for home-ice in the first round of the North Division playoffs.
-Tonight, Edmonton returns home to complete a back-to-back set.
+The Edmonton Oilers delivered their second consecutive lackluster effort against the Calgary Flames on Thursday night, suffering a 3-1 defeat to snap a two-game winning streak.
+It was the first time this season that the Flames found victory in Northern Alberta, and the second game in a row they dominated the affair.

-The Oilers play host to the Calgary Flames in the ninth of ten meetings in the ‘Battle of Alberta’ this season.
-This opens a two-game miniseries between the teams, which concludes on Saturday night at Rogers Place.
-The Oilers are 5-3-0 against the Flames this season, and 3-0-0 against them at home.
+Tonight, the Oilers play host to the Flames for the tenth and final edition of the ‘Battle of Alberta’ for the 2020-21 season.
+An Oilers victory puts them one step closer to clinching a playoff spot and home-ice in the first round, while a Flames victory keeps their flickering playoff hopes alive.
+The Oilers have lost two straight games at home after winning eight in a row.

-Jacob Markstrom gets the go for the Flames, while Mike Smith gets the start for the Oilers.
+Jacob Markstrom gets the go for the Flames, while Mike Smith starts for the Oilers.

 Keys To The Game: